eh-siam/eh-siam/README.md

 - 📖 Completed Graduation in Computer science in 2022
 - 🔭 I’m currently working on SIMEC System Limited
-- 🌱 I’m currently learning Jetpack compose
+- 🌱 learning Jetpack compose
-- 👯 I’m looking to collaborate on Git hub
+- 👯 looking to collaborate on Git hub
 #### ⚡ Fun fact:
 - 💡 Always learning the latest trends in Android development.
 - 🤝 Open to collaborations on meaningful Android projects.